Intera/redmine_env_auth/readme.md

 # possible enhancements
 * document how passing the login variable to only specific url paths can work
-* all translations except "en" and "de" are out of date
+* all translations except "en", "de" and "ja" are out of date
 * tests

 # copyright and license